OpenLineage/docs/docs/integrations/spark/spark_column_lineage.md

 }
 ```
 and making it available for Service Loader (implementation class name has to be put in a resource file `META-INF/services/io.openlineage.spark.agent.lifecycle.plan.column.CustomColumnLineageVisitor`).

-## Future work

-Current version of the mechanism allows finding input fields that were used to produce the output field but does not determine how were they used.
-This simplification allowed us to built column-level lineage feature at the minimum amount of code written.
-Given an incredible amount of Spark's functions, operators and expressions, our implementation needs just to know it was `UnaryOperator`, `BinaryOperator`, etc. without a requirement to understand the operation it performs.
-This approach still has some room for extensions like:
- * Being able to find out if an output field is a simple copy of input one or some modification has been applied.
- * Assume there exist a mechanism within an organisation to blur personal data.
-Be able to extract information if the output still contains personal data or it got blurred.